 Staff are aware of children's interests and needs as priority is given to getting to know children and their families.
 Staff obtain information by talking to parents and observing children as they play.
-They regularly assess children's progress through the stepping stones, providing information for parents.
-This information is used to plan activities, however, there are few opportunities for more able children to practise their fine motor skills.
-Overall children make satisfactory progress in all areas of learning.
+They regularly assess children's progress through the stepping stones, although these are not used to plan the next steps for individual children's learning.
+Parents may access their child's record of achievement at any time.
+Overall, children make satisfactory progress in all areas of learning.